 Step 1 – Attend an Informational/Support Group Meeting

-LifeBridge Health offers free public seminars about bariatric surgery.
+LifeBridge Health offers free information sessions about bariatric surgery.
 Attend one of these seminars to learn about the benefits, risks and complications of surgery.
 You will also learn about long-term lifestyle changes that you will need to make to maintain your weight.

 If you are still interested in surgery after attending the seminar, then continue to step 2.

 Step 2 – Verify Your Insurance

-First and foremost, you need to contact your insurance company to see if your insurance covers weight loss surgery.
+Contact your insurance company to see if your plan covers weight loss surgery.
 Every insurance carrier and individual plan varies.
 Some plans may require you to lose a specific amount of weight before you are covered.
 Other plans may require a significant out-of-pocket expense.
 Know your specific plan’s surgery requirements before you call for an appointment.

 Step 3 – Get Your Medical Records

-Contact your primary care physician to get your medical records.
-Your physician can help you to determine what type of bariatric surgery is best for you, and he or she will assist you in gathering all of the documentation that you need for surgery.
+Contact your primary care physician to get copies of your medical records.
+Your physician can help you determine which type of bariatric surgery is best for you, and he or she will assist you in gathering all of the documentation that you need for surgery.
 Once you have this documentation, your physician will write a formal referral to your weight loss center.

-Depending on the type of bariatric surgery you will be undergoing, you may also need to get a psychological and nutrition evaluation.
-A psychological evaluation determines if patients have any existing eating disorders or any other psychiatric or psychological issues that might adversely affect the results of their surgery.
-A nutrition evaluation determines your eating behaviors and habits and educates you on how surgery will change them.
+Depending on the type of bariatric surgery you choose, you may also need to get a psychological and nutrition evaluation.
+A psychological evaluation determines if you have any existing eating disorders or any other psychiatric or psychological issues that might adversely affect the results of your surgery.
+A nutrition evaluation determines your eating behaviors and habits and educates you on how surgery will change you.